Recruiting Tips for Hiring at Multi-Location Shops

 By Sara Kerwin, Director of Marketing, WrenchWay

-Hiring for one auto repair shop is hard enough.
-But, hiring for shops with multiple locations?
-Even harder.
+Hiring for one auto repair shop is hard enough but, hiring for shops with multiple locations?
+That’a even harder.

 Hiring, although very important, is only one part of their job.

 This is exactly why many multi-location shops centralize parts of their recruiting and hiring process.
 Centralized recruiting comes with its own challenges for HR teams, such as:

 - Managing relationships and communication with service managers

 - Tailoring recruiting efforts for different labor markets

 We’ve compiled a list of recruiting tips below to help streamline recruiting efforts for multi-location shops.